-Don’t worry – we’ll take a look at the average cost of houses in Norway and give you an idea of what to expect.
+Don’t worry – I’ve taken a look at the average cost of houses in Norway to give you an idea of what to expect.

 How much are houses in Norway?

 However, exact prices will, understandably, vary depending on in which city the house is located.
 For example, average Oslo house prices, as the capital of Norway, are the most expensive in the country.
-In fact, noting the average price per square meter for the whole country above, Krogsveen says that this same figure in Oslo only is NOK 86,639 – close to double the average price in the rest of Norway.
+In fact, noting the average price per square meter for the whole country above, Eiendom Norge says that this same figure in Oslo only is NOK 93,803 – close to double the average price in the rest of Norway.

-However, you may be surprised to hear that the study mentioned above found that the second most expensive city in Norway for housing is Tromsø, which is located above the Arctic Circle.
+However, you may be surprised to hear that these statistics found that the second most expensive city in Norway for housing is Tromsø, which is located above the Arctic Circle.
 That is, don’t necessarily expect to find cheap houses in Norway’s far north.

-The same study notes that almost half of all properties sold last year were detached houses, showing a clear preference for this style of housing in Norway.
+While not mentioned in these most recent statistics, an earlier study noted that almost half of all properties sold that year were detached houses, showing a clear preference for this style of housing in Norway.